• Residence: Norco, Calif.

 Soon after returning home to Southern California, he joined the Funny Car team owned by Tim Grose where he worked on the bottom of the engine at races.
-But after the team lost sponsorship funding, Jack took a job working as an elevator technician for Westinghouse in Southern California.
+But after the team lost sponsorship funding, Jack took a job in 1988 as an elevator technician for Westinghouse in Southern California.
 During that part of his life he began competing regularly in NHRA Sportsman categories.

 Drag racing remained his passion and doing it full time was a dream.
 He quit the elevator company after 10 years to become an instructor at the Frank Hawley Drag Racing School.
-Among the 7,000 or more students he taught – including several of whom he has raced including John Force’s daughters – were some who continue play major roles in his life.
+Among the 7,000 or more students he taught – including several of whom he has raced including John Force’s daughters – were some who continue to play major roles in his life.